+New York StateWide Senior Action Council is a group that provides health care advocacy and support to New York elders.
+The organization runs a confidential health and prescription medication coverage helpline, where certified counselors provide information on Medicare Advantage benefits and prescription drug coverage, answer consumer questions and assist with plan enrollment free of charge.
 New York StateWide Senior Action Council also connects seniors with essential resources at the local, state and federal levels.
 The council has offices throughout the state and hosts regional chapter meetings, presentations focusing on senior-friendly topics and telephone teach-ins on various subjects.
 It also sponsors a Senior Medicare Patrol, which empowers seniors and their families to detect, prevent and report potential Medicare fraud.

 New York StateWide Senior Action Council’s Medicare and prescription drug coverage hotline is available free of cost by calling 1-800-333-4374.
 Seniors can also connect with a certified counselor by emailing [email protected].
 To find out more information on chapters and events, interested parties should visit the regional section of StateWide’s website.